-The Viking Ship Museum exhibits the five 1000-year-old original ship finds from the Viking Age as well as a fleet of sailing reconstructions and you can sail in several of them.
-You can also meet the craftsmen who keep up the old maritime trades, and you can try your hand with ax, ropes and many other activities.
-Welcome.
+The Viking Ship Museum exhibits the five 1000-year-old original ship finds from the Viking Age (the Skuldelev Ships) as well as a fleet of sailing reconstructions.
+Several of these reconstructions and other Nordic boats are also available to sail in.
+You can also meet the craftsmen who keep up the traditions of the old maritime trades, and you can try your hand with axes, ropes and many other activities.

 The five original Viking Ships